-The increase in sales of the tangy, complex-flavoured, actually-fills-you-up sourdough stuff made by artisans up and down the country has prompted supermarkets and industrial bakers to produce their own versions.
-However, what they don’t mention, is that these versions are fake.
-Consumers are duped into thinking the word ‘sourdough’ on a label means they’re buying the real thing, not realising that these loaves are far from it, and can come with some potential serious health consequences too.
-Big baking industry has already changed how bread is made in this country (making it super-fast and filled with additives).
+The increase in sales of the tangy, complex-flavoured, actually-fills-you-up sourdough made by artisans has prompted supermarkets to produce their own versions.
+Importantly, they fail to mention how these versions are fake.
+The word ‘sourdough’ on a label dupes consumers into thinking buying the real thing.
+Significantly, these loaves can come with some potential serious health consequences too.
+Bread is filled with additives thanks to the big baking industry.
 Now they’re trying to jump on the bandwagon by mimicking the real deal in guise of ‘sourdough’.
-With no legal definition of sourdough (and retailers not obliged to list the ingredients of breads baked in-store), it’s time to clear things up.
-Here’s the truth about your supermarket loaf and why you won’t find a real sourdough in one:
+With no legal definition of sourdough bread and retailers not obliged to list the ingredients of breads baked in-store, it’s time to clear things up.

-1. It takes time, (we’re talking days)
+1. Real sourdough takes time, (we’re talking days)

-3. It’s not cheap
+3. Real sourdough isn’t not cheap

-4. It demands skill
+4. Real sourdough demands skill

 A true sourdough bread begins with a ‘starter’ – a mixture of flour and water.
-This mixture is fermented over several days with further additions of flour and water where wild yeasts present in the air and lactobacilli bacteria naturally present in ground grain are left to do their thing.
+The mixture is fermented over several days with further additions of flour and water where wild yeasts present in the air and lactobacilli bacteria naturally present in ground grain are left to do their thing.
 Whilst the process itself is simple – you don’t need a ton a equipment beyond what’s in your kitchen – it can take a little learning to know what you’re doing.
 Bakers add this starter to their dough and leave their loaves to rise over several hours, letting the magic come in the creative process of getting that lactic acid tang or rye to wheat ratio just right.

-5. It won’t last 3 months
+5. Real sourdough won’t last 3 months

 And thank goodness for that.
-Andrew Whitley, the Cumberland baker who co-founded the Real Bread Campaign in 1990, recalls the time he “kept a loaf of wrapped sliced bread for three months without it losing its squishy texture, or going mouldy” and called it “a defiance of nature: it’s an abuse of language to call it freshness.”
+Andrew Whitley, the Cumberland baker who co-founded the Real Bread Campaign in 1990, recalls the time he “kept a loaf of wrapped sliced bread for three months without it losing its squishy texture, or going mouldy”.
+He called it: “a defiance of nature: it’s an abuse of language to call it freshness.”
 Whilst we haven’t conducted our own rigorous testing of exactly how long a supermarket ‘sourdough’ will last, you can be sure that by cutting the long fermentation process, the result will need something to help it have a shelf-life.
 Real sourdough bread doesn’t go mouldy as such, just a bit hard, and that’s about it.
 So you won’t see it covered in a blanket of blue mould any time soon.

 So there you have it, there really is no such thing as a supermarket ‘sourdough’.
 Our baker Giuseppe Mascali at BreadBread aptly puts it: “I just don’t think there is a shortcut to making this type of product.
 You have to have the right ingredients, the right skills and importantly, you have to take the time.
 I don’t think the supermarkets are able or willing to put any of that in.”